palaashatri/genesis-ems/README.md

 ## Features of the application
-It provides you with mentioned services:
+It provides you with following features:

-* Feature 1
-* Feature 2
+* It allows employee to update some of his details with certain restrictions.
+* It allows employee to send attendance request for regularisation.
+* It allows admin to do basic CRUD operations on employee.
+* It allows admin to accept/reject employee's attendance.